adavidramos/dc-landscape/README.md

 *data/boschke_1857/marsh*: areas indicated as marsh on the source map.
 The engravers distinguish between marsh and tidal flats.

+## Raster data

+Raster data are not tracked in Git.

-*data/boschke_1857/boschke 1857 georef*: a scanned copy of the Boschke map, georeferenced and stored in WGS84.
+*raster_data/boschke_1857/boschke 1857 georef*: a scanned copy of the Boschke map, georeferenced as WGS84.

 ## Other datasets